fantasyshow88/knowledge-about-java/README.md

-#for knowledge accumulation
+# For knowledge accumulation

-java base demo --> demo project;
+*java base demo --> demo project;

-other java related knowledge base refer to other projects.
+*other java related knowledge base refer to other projects.